kofemann/dcache-endit-provider/README.md

     -threads=50 - number of threads used for polling for file changes -period=110 - poll period in milliseconds
-    -graceperiod=1000 - grace period in milliseconds between detecting file complete and moving to destination
+    -graceperiod=1000 - grace period in milliseconds between detecting file complete and moving to destination -watchtimeout=300 - Timeout in seconds of inactivity before a double-check of watch directory is done

 The default poll period for the watching provider is much lower compared to the polling provider, this is due to the fact that only files in